 Next time you hear the term difficult person, remember that the stress and unhappiness caused by difficult people at work, and the costs to the business, are avoidable consequences if handled responsibly.
 Difficult People are often unhappy people and, at the very least, they cause unhappiness in those around them, but as we’ve seen the cost can be much higher.

 But all is not lost.
-Tackled in the right way, and as early as possible, and you’ll help keep these negative side effects to a minimum.
+Tackle it in the right way, and as early as possible, and you’ll help keep these negative side effects to a minimum.
 These ideas may not solve the problem (it may be up to your employer to do that), but they can lessen your sense of helplessness by giving you a sense of control.

 - Subscribe to my newsletter; you’ll receive regular updates and ideas absolutely free.